stuckinsnow/brainstation-projects/README.md

 <h1 align="center">🥑 BrainFlix 🥑</h1>

+## BrainStation project

 <p>This projected was created while at BrainStation.
-The challenge statement was to create a "...new video streaming platform called BrainFlix"</p> Mockups were provided.
+The challenge statement was to create a "...new video streaming platform called BrainFlix" and mockups were provided</p>.

 <img src="https://i.imgur.com/L3e27rg.jpg" />